Alternatives to Immigration Detention: An Overview

 Alternatives to Detention in the United States

-The United States has by and large adopted a “detention first” policy towards individuals who may be inadmissible or removable—often detaining people first and only then providing mechanisms for a detained migrant to request release from detention.
-In 2004, ICE piloted its first official alternatives to detention program.
+The United States has by and large adopted a “detention first” policy towards individuals who may be inadmissible or removable—often detaining people first and then providing mechanisms for a detained migrant to request release from detention.
+In 2004, ICE piloted an early alternative to detention program.
 This was an introduction to the now ubiquitous Intensive Supervision Appearance Program (ISAP).
 ISAP began as a program in eight cities with a select number of people assigned to “case specialists” and involved a variety of ways for ICE to track the location of the participant, including electronic ankle monitors, in-person check-ins, and home visits.
-ISAP was from the beginning a program operated by BI Incorporated, now a subsidiary of The GEO Group, Inc., a large private prison company that specializes in operating private, for-profit immigration detention centers.
-ISAP, now in its fourth iteration, has ballooned to over 100,000 enrolled, up from the 200 it began with in 2004.
+ISAP was from the beginning a program operated by BI, Incorporated (“BI”) a wholly-owned subsidiary of The GEO Group, Inc. which is a large private prison company that specializes in operating private, for-profit immigration detention centers.
+ISAP, now in its fourth iteration, ballooned to over 320,000 people enrolled in 2022 according to ICE’s data, up from the 200 it began with in 2004.
 Today, BI maintains the contract to operate ISAP IV, even as criticism of the mismanagement of the program and mistreatment of immigrants in the program mounts.

 Number of ISAP participants between 2004 and Present

-ICE also began its ATD pilots from the beginning with forms of electronic monitoring.
+ICE’s early alternatives to detention pilots used various forms of electronic monitoring.
 In addition to the public-private partnership with BI, ICE ran its own ATD pilot at the same time.
-In 2004 it began the Electronic Monitoring Device program (EMD), which used a combination of telephonic check-ins with voice recognition software, and “home curfews” using radio frequency monitoring.
-In 2008, ICE decided to combine ISAP, EMD, and a third program into one ATD program which became ISAP II.
-This is has been the basis for nearly all official ATD programming in the United States since then.
+In 2004 it began the Electronic Monitoring Device program (EMD), which used a combination of telephonic check-ins with voice recognition software and “home curfews” using radio frequency monitoring.
+In 2008, ICE decided to combine ISAP, EMD, and a third program into one alternative-to-detention program which became ISAP II.
+This has been the basis for nearly all official alternative-to-detention programming in the United States since then.

-ATD policies embraced by the government have been narrow—almost exclusively pursuing programs whose primary goal is to make future enforcement and removal more expeditious and those that are primarily focused on ensuring compliance.
-These programs emphasize monitoring and surveillance, coordination with ICE, and consequences for non-compliance.
+Alternative-to-detention policies embraced by the government have been limited—almost exclusively pursuing programs whose primary goal is to make future enforcement and removal more expeditious and those that are primarily focused on ensuring compliance.
+These programs emphasize monitoring and surveillance, coordination with ICE, and consequences for non-compliance, though there have been signs of an increasing willingness on the part of DHS to explore other options.

-Research shows, however, that other aspects of a person’s case—like having legal representation—have a greater impact on ensuring that non-detained individuals will appear for court and otherwise comply with proceedings.
+Research shows that other aspects of a person’s case—like having legal representation—have a greater impact on ensuring that non-detained individuals appear for court and otherwise comply with proceedings.

-Many advocates have argued that these ATDs have not been used in the United States as true alternatives to detention.
+Many advocates have argued that ATDs have not been used in the United States as true alternatives to detention.
 An increase in enrollment in ATDs over the last decade has not corresponded with a significant decrease in detention numbers.
-For example, the average daily number of people in ICE detention centers rose from 19,254 in FY 21 to 21,709 in FY 22, even while the number of people in ATD programs increased by nearly 47,000 over that period.
+For example, according to ICE the average daily number of people in ICE detention centers rose from 19,254 in Fiscal Year (FY) 2021 to 22, 578 at the end of FY 2022, while the number of people in ATD programs increased by over 186,000 enrollees over that same period.
 Rather than serve as alternatives to detention, these programs have at times served as alternatives to release without conditions.
 By adopting this framework, the United States has both expanded immigration detention while simultaneously expanding government control over migrants and immigrant communities in the name of “alternatives.”

 United States Government-Implemented ATDs

-ATD programs are primarily operated by ICE in the United States.
-The budget for ATDs has steadily risen in the last five years, going from $126 million to enroll 53,000 individuals in ATDs in Fiscal Year (FY) 2017 to $443 million in FY 2022.
-As of the date of publication, ICE was monitoring 182,607 people in its ATD programs.
-These programs currently come in two forms: The Intensive Appearance Supervision Program (ISAP), and Extended Case Management Services (ECMS), which operates as an add-on to the ISAP program.
+Alternatives to detention programs are primarily operated under the auspices of ICE.
+The budget for ATDs has steadily risen in the last five years, going from $126 million to enroll 53,000 individuals on ATDs in FY 2017 to $443 million in FY 2023.
+As of the date of publication, ICE was monitoring 281,613 people in its ATD programs.
+These programs currently come in three forms: The Intensive Appearance Supervision Program (ISAP), Extended Case Management Services (ECMS), which operates as an add-on to the ISAP program, and in-person check-ins.
+A fourth program—the Case Management Pilot Program—is anticipated to begin soon.
+While initially only enrolling 700 individuals, this pilot program would take individuals out of ISAP and into a less restrictive means of ICE check-ins, while also providing much-needed community-based services.

 Monitoring Methods Used in ISAP IV

 The use of GPS ankle monitors has come under significant criticism in recent years.
 Some simply describe it as “cyber prison.”
-People enrolled in the ISAP program who are placed on ankle monitors have described both physical and emotional harm caused by the devices.
+People placed in the ISAP program who are required to wear ankle monitors have described both physical and emotional harm caused by the devices.
 GPS ankle monitors severely restrict a person’s freedom of movement.
-They limit where a person can go geographically and also require a person to be able to charge the monitor regularly.
-People have also reported physical pain with the ankle bracelets.
+They limit where a person can go geographically and require a person to be able to charge the monitor regularly.
+People have also reported physical pain with the ankle monitors.
 These monitors often take an emotional toll as well, with people who have fled harm or persecution (sometimes perpetrated by governments) finding themselves under intense government surveillance and feeling like they are essentially still imprisoned.

 Community-Based Programs: True Alternatives